Duleshwari23/glofox/readme.md

 ## 📋 Prerequisites

-Before you begin, ensure you have the following installed:
+Before start, the following must be installed:

 - [Go](https://golang.org/dl/) (version 1.16 or later)
 - A terminal or command-line interface